livingdocsIO/documentation/content/reference-docs/server-extensions/metadata-plugins.md

     return newValue
   },

-  // The onPublish event will be called before a document gets published
+  // The onPreparePublish event will be called before a document gets published
   // @return the value you assign to the metadata field, if you don't return
   //    the value will be undefined
+  // introduced in: release-2021-03 (is a replacement for onPublish hook)
-  onPublish: function(newValue, oldValue, config, documentVersion) {
+  onPreparePublish: function(newValue, oldValue, config, documentVersion) {
     // CUSTOMIZE: your implementation
     return newValue
   },